-3.4 RAM Working Solution
+3.6 RAM Working Solution

-Stock Solution 1- 3 mL Ardrox P133D- 2 mL Stock Solution 2- 7 mL Methanol - 20 mL Isopropanol - 10 mL Acetonitrile - 8 mL Petroleum Ether - 950 mL

-Combine the ingredients in the order listed.
+Stock Solution 1- 3 mL Ardrox P133D- 2 mL Stock Solution 2- 7 mL Methanol - 20 mL Isopropanol - 10 mL Acetonitrile - 8 mL Petroleum Ether - 950 mL Combine the ingredients in the order listed.
 Do not place on a magnetic stirrer.

-- 4.1 After an item has been processed with cyanoacrylate (CAE), RAM can be applied. - 4.2 Suspend the item to be processed over a glass collection tray. - 4.3 Irrigate the working solution over the item.
-Allow the item to dry completely. - 4.4 View the item through an orange filter using an alternate light source set in the 450-525 nm range. - 4.5 Evaluate latent prints for comparable ridge detail.
-Prints deemed to be of value are marked and photographed. - 4.6 Photography will require the aid of an orange filter on the camera and the use of an alternate light source.
+- 4.1 Suspend the item to be processed over a glass collection tray. - 4.2 Irrigate the working solution over the item.
+Allow the item to dry completely. - 4.3 View the item through an orange filter using an alternate light source set in the 450-525 nm range.
+Visualization of developed ridge detail is dependent upon the condition of the item and background interference.
+Precise adherence to excitation wavelengths is not always possible depending on the available light source and/or background interference. - 4.4 Evaluate latent prints for comparable ridge detail.
+Prints deemed to be of value are marked and photographed. - 4.5 Photography will require the aid of an orange filter on the camera and the use of an alternate light source.

 - 5.1 ADDITIONAL INFORMATION: - 5.1.1 Stock solutions should be stored in dark bottles- shelf life is indefinite.
 The RAM working solution is stable for approximately 30 days.
 After 30 days it should be checked for separation.
 If the solution has separated, shake the container vigorously and the solution will usually return to suspension.
-If this does not occur, discard the solution. - 5.1.2 Excess reagent shall be collected and placed in the hazardous waste container located in the fume hood. - 5.2 CONTROL TESTS: - 5.2.1 Testing of RAM is performed each day prior to use. - 5.2.2 This test involves placing a drop of the RAM working solution on to a surface.
-The area surrounding the intentionally deposited working solution shall serve as a negative control. - 5.2.3 The test is illuminated with an alternate light source as outlined in 4.4.
+If this does not occur, discard the solution. - 5.1.2 Excess reagent shall be collected and placed in the hazardous waste container located in the fume hood.

+5.2 CONTROL TESTS:

+5.2.1 Testing of RAM is performed each day prior to use.

-Latent Prints Analytical MethodsRevision 2RAM #20Issue Date: 12/30/2016Page 70 of 95Issuing Authority: Quality Manager
+Latent Prints Analytical Methods RAM #20 Revision 5

+Issue Date: 12/19/2017 Issuing Authority: Quality Manager

-5.2.4 An analyst shall not proceed with the processing of the evidence until control tests bearing positive results (fluorescence) and negative results (lack of fluorescence) have been carried out and documented in the laboratory case notes and on the control tests work sheet.
+- 5.2.2 This test involves placing a drop of the RAM working solution on to a surface.
+The area surrounding the intentionally deposited working solution shall serve as a negative control. - 5.2.3 The test is illuminated with an alternate light source as outlined in 4.3. - 5.2.4 An analyst shall not proceed with the processing of the evidence until control tests bearing positive results (fluorescence) and negative results (lack of fluorescence) have been carried out and documented in the laboratory case notes and on the control tests work sheet.